Nnenna Okore: Education

-Okore attended the University of Nigeria Nuskka Primary School, the University of Nigeria Nsukka Secondary School, and the Waterford Kamhlaba United World College in Swaziland for high school.
+Okore attended the University of Nigeria Nsukka Primary School, the University of Nigeria Nsukka Secondary School, and the Waterford Kamhlaba United World College in Swaziland for high school.
 Her enthusiasm for art grew during her primary school years, when she started knitting, sewing, and crocheting.
 In her secondary school years, she drew and painted many still-life compositions.
 During that time, Okore won multiple art awards, including the UNESCO African Child Art Prize in 1993.
 She credits her artistic growth to her family, whom she notes were incredibly supportive, and enabling of her desire to pursue art.

 By the time she graduated from high school in Swaziland, Okore was proficient in printmaking, pottery, modeling, and acrylic painting.
 A few years later, she won the UNIFEM Women's Empowerment Art Prize (1994) which earned her several roundtrips to local and international destinations in Nigeria, Senegal, and China to represent African youth at women's conferences.
 She was also selected as Nigerian female youth ambassador for the Fourth World Conferences on Women in Beijing, China (1995), which platformed many international female celebrities and leaders from across the globe.